edzillion/godot-stat-math/README.md

   Generates `ndraws` 2D samples (Array of Vector2) using the specified method.
   If `seed` is not -1, a local RNG seeded with this value is used.

+### Draw Without Replacement

+These functions are particularly useful for game development scenarios like card games, loot drops, or any situation where you need to sample items without repeating:

+- `draw_without_replacement(items: Array, count: int, seed: int = -1) -> Array`
+  Randomly selects `count` items from the input array without replacement.
+Useful for card games, loot tables, or any scenario where items should not be repeated.

+- `weighted_draw_without_replacement(items: Array, weights: Array, count: int, seed: int = -1) -> Array`
+  Randomly selects `count` items from the input array without replacement, using the provided weights to influence selection probability.
+Perfect for weighted loot tables or card rarity systems.

 ## Reproducible Results (Seeding the RNG)

 `Godot Stat Math` provides a robust system for controlling the random number generation (RNG) to ensure reproducible results, which is essential for debugging, testing, and consistent behavior in game mechanics.